-Given this, it is likely that the IRS will continue to enforce the Employer Mandate and will assess appropriate penalties on individuals who failed to obtain the coverage required under the Individual Mandate.
+Given this, it is likely that the IRS will continue to enforce the employer mandate and will assess appropriate penalties on individuals who failed to obtain the coverage required under the individual mandate.
 This mandate requires individuals who do not have coverage through an employer, to obtain coverage from the Healthcare Marketplace or pay a penalty.

 For employers who were considering the idea that they could somehow skirt the ACA requirements on the heels of the election and the promises made, consider this: The penalty for violating Section 6721 and 6722 of the ACA (filing and employee statement distribution failures) are $260 per return, per employee.
-If the failures are “willful,” that is if the employer chooses to ignore the requirements, the fines will double unless the employer can show that the failure to comply occured despite reasonable diligence.
+If the failures are “willful,” that is if the employer chooses to ignore the requirements, the fines will double unless the employer can show that the failure to comply occurred despite reasonable diligence.

 If it’s going to be repealed, why enforce it now?

 The answer is simple: The ACA is currently law.
 There is currently no concrete plan for repeal.
-It is, therefore, a requirement of doing business for employers considered to be Applicable Large Employers (ALEs).
+It is, therefore, a requirement of doing business for employers considered to be applicable large employers (ALEs).
 If you have questions about ACA, don’t hesitate to contact your TriNet representative for assistance.